chybie/devsummit/src/faqs/items/03-what-to-expect/03-language.md

 title: Will the sessions be in English?
 ---

-All presentations are in English but we’ll be translating captions to the following languages:

-- Simplified Chinese
-- Japanese
+The keynote and AMA will be in English, but they'll also be available in the following languages after the event:

 - Bahasa
 - French
+- Japanese
 - Portuguese (BR)
+- Russian
+- Simplified Chinese
 - Spanish (LATAM)